uboat.net

 Cargo8252 tons of general cargo, including copper and maize

-Notes on loss At 03.56 hours on 16 Jan, 1941, the unescorted Oropesa (Master Harry E.H.
-Croft) was hit in the stern by one torpedo from U-96 southeast of Rockall.
-She was missed by a coup de grāce at 04.40 hours and sank at 06.16 hours after being hit by two coups de grāce at 05.03 and 05.59 hours.
+At 03.56 hours on 16 Jan 1941 the unescorted Oropesa (Master Harry E.H.
+Croft) was hit in the stern by one G7a torpedo from U-96 southeast of Rockall.
+A first coup de grĂ¢ce fired at 04.40 hours became a cirle runner, but the two others fired at 05.03 and 05.59 hours hit underneath the bridge and amidships and caused her to capsize and sink at 06.16 hours.
 The master, 98 crew members, one gunner and six passengers were lost.
-109 crew members, one gunner and 33 passengers were picked up by the British rescue tugs HMS Superman (W 89) and HMS Tenacity (W 18) and the HMS Westcott (D 47) (LtCdr W.F.R.
-Segrave) and landed at Liverpool.
+109 crew members, one gunner and 33 passengers were picked up by HMS Superman (W 89), HMS Tenacity (W 18) and HMS Westcott (D 47) (LtCdr W.F.R.
+Segrave, RN) and landed at Liverpool.

 If you can help us with any additional information on this vessel then please contact us.